In a Nutshell:

 The only real “extra” the chair offers is a good battery backup system.
 That’s important for people with serious mobility issues who may struggle to get in and out of the chair because if the power goes out, the last thing you want is to be stranded in your chair until someone finds you.

-Honestly, we feel that a good battery backup should be a standard feature on all lift chairs, but there are a few models that don’t have one, and some are so poorly implemented they may not exist at all.
+We feel that a good battery backup should be a standard feature on all lift chairs, but a few models don’t have one, and some are so poorly implemented they may not exist at all.
 Med Lift offers a good battery backup that will serve you well, giving you a greater sense of independence and peace of mind, even if you suffer from serious mobility issues, and that’s a very good thing.

-One thing you will discover though is that Med Lift offers a variety of optional extras and add-ons on their brand page that are compatible with this lift chair.
-You’ll find things like extra remotes in case yours goes out for some reason, side tables that provide a convenient work or eating space, and the like.
+One thing you will discover, though, is that Med Lift offers a variety of optional extras and add-ons on their brand page that are compatible with this lift chair.
+You’ll find extra remotes in case yours goes out for some reason, side tables that provide a convenient work or eating space, and the like.

-Our recommendation is that you skip the extras initially and use the chair in its stock configuration to get a sense for exactly how you’ll be using it.
-Then, once you’ve got a better understanding of that, browse the accessories to see if there’s something that would enhance the chair’s value based on how you’re actually using it.
+We recommend skipping the extras initially and using the chair in its stock configuration to understand exactly how you’ll use it.
+Then, once you’ve understood that, browse the accessories to see if something would enhance the chair’s value based on how you’re using it.

 Minimal Assembly Required

-The chair comes mostly assembled, but if you’ve recently had surgery or have some type of mobility issue, getting it into the room you want it and getting it ready for first use could be challenging.
-That’s why the company offers White Glove service for a nominal additional fee.
-If you’d rather not be bothered with the process of setting it up, it’s something that’s well worth considering.
+The chair comes mostly assembled, but if you’ve recently had surgery or have some mobility issue, getting it into the room you want it in and getting it ready for first use could be challenging.
+That’s why the company offers a nominal additional fee for White Glove service.
+If you’d rather not be bothered with setting it up, it’s well worth considering.

 Pros & Cons of the Med Lift 5555 Chair

-In particular, pay close attention to the rather modest weight limit, which is destined to make it a non-starter for some folks.
-Also note the absence of fun extra features like Zero-G seating, Trendelenburg position, a USB charging port, and the like.
-If you want or need any of those features, this model will leave you feeling underwhelmed.
+In particular, pay close attention to the rather modest weight limit, which will make it a non-starter for some folks.
+Also note the absence of fun extra features like Zero-G seating, Trendelenburg position, a USB charging port, etc. This model will overwhelm you if you want or need any of those features.

 Med Lift 5555 Review Conclusion

-If you want or need any “extras” like Zero-G seating positions, Trendelenburg position, or a USB port to keep your favorite devices charged, this one will leave you feeling underwhelmed.
+If you want or need any “extras” like Zero-G seating positions, a Trendelenburg position, or a USB port to charge your favorite devices, this one will leave you feeling underwhelmed.

-Our view here in our Med Lift 5555 review is that it’s very good at what it does, and provided that you’re mindful of and comfortable with its limitations upfront, we recommend it.
+In our Med Lift 5555 review, we believe it’s very good at what it does.
+We recommend it, provided you’re mindful of and comfortable with its limitations upfront.

 References & Resources